 How to find a missing folder which was moved by accident in Outlook?

-You may have accidentally moved a folder but it is not easy to find the folder and move it back to where it belongs.
-This article will introduce three methods to help you find a missing folder moved by accident in Outlook.
+You may have accidentally moved a folder in Outlook, but it is not easy to find that folder and move it back to its original location.
+This article will introduce four methods to help you find a missing folder moved by accident in Outlook.

 Supposing the name of the missing folder is “Internal”, you can find it with browsing all folder names in the Folder Size dialog box.
 Please do as follows.